ShreyashSingh1/LLM-Routing-Shreyash-Singh/README.md

 - Performance tracking and feedback loop
 - Extensible architecture for adding new models
 - Configurable routing policies
+- RAG-style knowledge base for fallback responses
+- Model discovery system to find and evaluate new LLMs
+- Automatic configuration updates for promising models

 ## Project Structure